semanticClimate/p/en/events/DRRhack.md

 The DRR stakeholder engagement will seek to promote:

-- Global collaboration that can lead to more comprehensive and effective strategies that address global disaster risks;
+- Global collaboration that can lead to more comprehensive and effective strategies;

-- Disaster Resilience that can be built or enhanced through a multi-faceted approach to building resilience, ensuring that various perspectives and needs are addressed;
+- Disaster Resilience that can be built or enhanced through a multi-faceted approach to building resilience;

-- Data information and exchange to enhance early warning systems and improve the quality of information available for decision-making;
+- Data information and exchange for decision-making;

 - Contribution of valuable data and insights into disaster risks and vulnerabilities;